Background pattern

 Fertility

-Driving and operating machinery
+Driving and using machines

 Postinor contains lactose

 This medication contains lactose (142.5 mg of lactose monohydrate).
-If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 3. How to take Postinor

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions of the medication contained in this leaflet or as indicated by your doctor or pharmacist.
 In case of doubt, ask your doctor or pharmacist.

 • If you are already using a regular contraceptive method, such as oral contraceptives, you can continue taking it with the same regularity.

-We recommend that you consult a healthcare professional if you are concerned about any problem related to taking emergency contraceptives.
+You are advised to consult a healthcare professional if you are concerned about any issues related to emergency contraception.

 What to do in case of vomiting